Crunching data for charity – Oliver Davey

 Oliver Davey is the Head of Data & Operations at Maggie’s Centres.

 Data has the potential to be an immense force for good in the world.
 Oliver has never lost sight of this fact.
 He has spent his career integrating data into charitable and non-profit organisations.
-This makes a big impact in a sector which is traditionally slow off the mark when it comes to adopting new tech.
+This makes a big impact in a sector that is traditionally slow off the mark when it comes to adopting new tech.

 Over the course of his career, Oliver has worked for well-known organisations such as The Soldiers’ Charity, The Tate, and The National Gallery.